gq-max/AdvDiffVLM/README.md

 # Efficient Generation of Targeted and Transferable Adversarial Examples for Vision-Language Models Via Diffusion Models
 This repository is an official implementation of the paper "Efficient Generation of Targeted and Transferable Adversarial Examples for Vision-Language Models Via Diffusion Models".
-If you have urgent questions, please contact 1325930068@qq.com.

 ## TODO
 - [x] Release [Arxiv paper](https://arxiv.org/abs/2404.10335)